 "Slaaaam!"
 Hogan remembers Andre shouting to him in the ring.

 Hogan was surprised but followed the instructions called in the ring.
 This is the most replayed moment in the history of pro wrestling, and Hogan wasn’t even sure until that last moment Andre called the spot whether or not it would happen.
 Surreal.

 12. Health Issues and the Final Days of Andre the Giant

 Andre knew he wasn’t going to live a long life.
 Acromegaly, the disease located in the pituitary gland that resulted in his abnormal growth, was his blessing and curse.
 With the size acromegaly offered, it gave him the potential to become the giant star he ended up being – unfortunately, all that fame and fortune came at a sad reality that he wouldn’t live to make it past 50.
 Andre tragically died of heart failure on January 27, 1993, in a Paris hotel room, alone, aged 46.

 Andre had the option to potentially extend his life-span twice but refused on both occasions.
 The first time was in the early 70s in Japan, where it was first discovered that he had acromegaly at the age of 23.
 He denied the treatment.

 The second time the opportunity arose to reverse his acromegaly was in the ’80s when his health was declining more, and he was being treated for an ankle fracture.

-Later in life, Andre struggled to breathe when he lied down and was struggling healthwise in general.
+Later in life, Andre struggled to breathe when he would lie down and was struggling healthwise in general.
 Andre, not wanting to cause a scene by being out in public and having to deal with the inevitable annoyances, chose to get a local doctor to pay him daily visits rather than go to a hospital.